Home

 • Peat swamp forest

 There are many animals that you can see roaming in the wild here.
-Of particular interest is the proboscis monkeys which are protected species and can only be found in the island of Borneo.
+Of particular interest is the proboscis monkeys which which are protected species and can only be found in the island of Borneo.
+If you are in Kota Kinabalu, go for the Garama River Cruise and you will be able to see them as well.
 They are also known as the Dutchman due to their reddish brown in colour.
-They live on trees and are generally shy animals compared to the more common long-tailed macaques or the silver-leaf monkeys.
-The recommended time to see the wildlife is the time just before dusk or at dawn.
-Look out for other animals and insects that you may encounter which may include:

 • Borneo Bearded Pigs